-ITEM 11. - RADIATION SAFETY PROGRAM
+ITEM 11. -- RADIATION SAFETY PROGRAM

-The elements of a radiation safety program are contained in Appendices A through R. Review each appendix carefully.
+The elements of a radiation safety program are contained in Appendices A through R. The following table is provided as a reference and indicates the applicability to the two types of mobile nuclear medicine services.
+Review each appendix carefully.
 (Some of these appendices have been addressed in the proceeding text and need not be re-addressed.)
 Commit to the specific appendix, submit your own procedures using the appendix as a guide, or indicate "not applicable."